stlab/libraries/README.md

-# This is the source code repository of the Software Technology Lab (STLab).
+# Software Technology Lab (STLab) Library Source Code Repository

 ASL libraries will be migrated here in the `stlab` namespace, new libraries will be created here.